 Business Funding Options, open to you and your business.
 Having the funds available when you need them is the life blood of any business.Cash flow restrictions are the most compelling factor to consider when running and more importantly growing your business if the life blood to any business.
 The problem is that there are a number of methods of raising funding for small businesses and it’s not always easy to decide which is the most appropriate and practical for your needs.
 As a leading alternative Funding Options provider Invoice Funding can help you source the best Factoring deals on the market today.

-Invoice funding are experts at business funding so we’ve put together a short guide to explain a little about each of the six funding options that may be open to you and also to show you the main advantages, and disadvantages, of each one.
+Invoice funding are one of the UK’s leading funding specialists at delivering business funding options to your business.
+We’ve put together a short guide to explain about each of the six funding options that may be open to you and also to show you the main advantages, and disadvantages, of each one.

 An obvious choice is to apply to your bank to set up an overdraft or to increase the limit of one that you already have.
 The money you need will be instantly available and there will be no restrictions on how you use it.

 However there are some disadvantages to going down this route, as interest rates on overdrafts can be high and they are really only meant to be short-term solutions.
 Also you are only able to apply for an overdraft from the bank that holds your business account, so there’s no opportunity to shop around for a better deal – plus the bank is free to cancel an overdraft and ask for the money back at any time.

 Business loans come in two different options, secured or unsecured business loans, these are a very popular way of raising finance for small businesses, for a number of reasons.
 Firstly repayments stay the same over the term of the loan, so it’s quite straightforward to budget for their repayment.
 It also means that if you’re using the loan to pay for equipment you can tie the loan in with its lifespan.
 However problems can arise if you find yourself in the situation of wanting to pay the loan off early as there may be a financial penalty for doing this.